About Us

 What we do

-Flying Fox Fabrics is a social enterprise that collaborates with fair trade partners to turn beautiful Indigenous designs & fabrics into high quality accessories, clothing and homewares.
-Our fabrics are all hand printed in Australia.
-Our products are made by disabled artisans in Cambodia working with Fair Trade social enterprises.
+Flying Fox Fabrics is a small social enterprise that collaborates with fair trade partners to turn beautiful Indigenous designs & fabrics into high quality accessories, clothing and homewares.
+Our fabrics are all sourced in Australia.
+Most of our fabrics are either hand or digitally printed in Australia.
+Our bags, purses and cushions are made by disabled artisans in Cambodia working with Fair Trade social enterprises.
 Social and financial benefits flow to Australian artists and Cambodian artisans.

 Until 2021 we sold exclusively on-line via Etsy, this website and occasional pop-ups.
-In April 2021 we moved to Darwin and our full range can now be found in-store at Songlines in Stuart Park, only 1.6 km from the CBD.
+In April 2021 we moved to Darwin and most of our range can now be found in-store at Songlines in Stuart Park, only 1.6 km from the CBD.

 Bags and purses made from hand printed from Palngun Wurnangat (Wadeye), Nagula Jarndu (Broome), Injalak Arts (Gunbalanya) and Merrepen Arts (Daly River)